A Full Review of the Best Rewards Cards UK

-Thrifty Points Conclusion: Whilst the SPG Amex is our best hotel branded rewards credit card, I’d highlight that it offers a very similar sign-up bonus to the American Express Gold Card and a marginally better earnings rate – however it also comes with an annual fee of £75 pa.
-With the increased flexibility of rewards points (which can be converted to SPG points) offered with the Amex Gold Card and no charge for the first year, we’d nearly always recommend the Gold over the SPG Amex.
+Thrifty Points Conclusion: Whilst the SPG Amex is our best hotel branded rewards credit card, I’d highlight that it offers a very similar sign-up bonus to the American Express Gold Card when adjusted for the annual and a marginally better earnings rate.
+With the increased flexibility of rewards points (which can be converted to SPG points) offered with the Amex Gold Card and no charge for the first year, we’d nearly always recommend the free Gold over the SPG Amex.

 FAQs – Best Rewards Cards